razetime/ngn-k-tutorial/08-dicts-table-strings.md

 # Dictionaries, Tables, Strings and other Miscellaneous functions

 Dictionaries and strings are not highly related, just that this chapter aims to show the rest of the verbs we have not covered in K, which happen to be mainly relating to dictionaries and strings.
-Think of it as a rapid-fire explanation of
+Think of it as a rapid-fire explanation of their quirks.

 ## Dictionary Trivia
-Dictionaries are an *ordered collection*. this means that many primitives which work on arrays work similarly on dictionaries.
+Dictionaries are an *ordered collections*.
+This means that many primitives which work on arrays work similarly on dictionaries.
 This includes:

 - concat `,` (values in `y` overwrite values in `x`)
 - reverse `|` (reverses key array and value array separately)
 - map `'` (applies on values)
 - first `*` (first value from key-value pair only)
 - not `~`
+- at `@` preserves the structure of the dictionary when given as the second argument.
 - filter `#` and filter-out `_` (filter by value)
 - where `&` (keys are repeated by values)
 - grade up `<` and grade down `>` (sort keys by values)